mallen-11/SBAloan-default-model/README.md

 # Saving Your Credit Score: An Analysis of SBA Loans

+A article on this repo can be found at this link https://www.linkedin.com/pulse/saving-your-credit-score-analysis-small-business-loans-morgan-allen/?trackingId=%2BPUXbkl2QZu15i6bRcfSPQ%3D%3D.

 This repository contains all of the steps in the analysis SBA Loans.
 This includes a folder containing all the data, a notebook where all the data was cleaned and analyzed, an article, and a presentation.
 Below, I will go into what you can expect from each of these.

 ### Data